-- A mounting bracket is provided on the back of the alarm. - Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "TWIST TO REMOVE" arrow on the side of the alarm base.
+- · A mounting bracket is provided on the back of the alarm. - · The alarm deactivation key will not be used for this model. - Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "TWIST TO REMOVE" arrow on the side of the alarm base.